velartrill/velartrill.github.io/orig/kestrel.md

 "Primrose!"
 He sits up sharply.
 "Is she—"

 "She's frightened half to death, but unharmed," I tell him gently.
+"Lucky for you she knew what to do.
+Even if it took half a pint of strong drink to calm her down when she showed up at my offices."
 I look down.
-"I left one of my brothers in arms to take of her.
+"I left one of my brothers in arms to take care of her.
 Someone… personally loyal to me.
 Just… in case."

 He breathes out, a look of utter relief on his face. *"Thank you,* Commander," he whispers.
-"I know I shouldn't worry about things like that, not in this day and age, but, well… after what happened…" He pauses, apparently finally processing the fact that I *do* worry about things like that, and suddenly looks very worried.
+"I know I shouldn't worry about things like that, not in this day and age, but, well… after what happened…" He pauses, apparently finally processing the fact that I *do* worry about things like that, and suddenly looks deeply frightened.

 Looking at that expression, I feel so weary.